photonle/Photon/.github/GOVERNANCE.md

 These users have commit access to the various repositories and may have other elevated permissions if required.
 These users have final responsibility for decisions made about Photon.

+### Support Lead

+The support lead has authority over the support team, is responsible for ensuring ongoing support and the management of support staff.

 ## Development

 These users may are recognised for their skills, again for the promotion or development of Photon, and may have commit access to repos.